emoon/stemgen/README.md

 Options:
   -i, --input <INPUT>
-          Input file or directory of files supported by libopenmpt -o, --output <OUTPUT>
+          Input song or directory of files supported by libopenmpt -o, --output <OUTPUT>
-          Output directory to place the generated wav files -r, --recursive
+          Output directory to place the generated files -r, --recursive
           If input is a directory recursive can be used to get the all files within that directory --stereo-separation <STEREO_SEPARATION>